 Managed transportation can focus strictly on truck-based shipping or branch out into multi-modal and international shipping depending on the customer’s needs.

-In an ideal managed transportation arrangement, the partnership is mutually beneficial for the shipper and the provider.
+An ideal managed transportation arrangement is mutually beneficial for the shipper and the provider.
 The provider secures a customer for a long-term service relationship, while the shipper receives all the benefits a streamlined supply chain can offer.

 How Does Managed Transportation Work?